 What Is A Cold Sore?

 Cold sores, sometimes called fever blisters (HPV-1), are groups of small blisters on the lip and around the mouth.
 The skin around the blisters is often red and swollen and sore.
 The blisters may break open, leak a clear fluid, and then scab over after a few days.
 Cold sores are caused from the herpes simplex virus (HPV-1).
 If you have the virus, you may or may not have cold sore breakouts.
+Participating in cold sore clinical research trials helps doctors find treatments.

 MOORE Clinical Research is experienced in conducting clinical trials for cold sores and is seeking participants to participate in cold sore clinical studies.
-To learn more about any of our cold sore clinical research programs, click below.
+To learn more about any of our cold sore clinical trial programs, click below.